 It's time to get down to business.
 Choose 3 things to say no to this week that don't really fit your schedule.
 I know you might be a habitual yes person, but sometimes you just need to know your boundaries.
 If you're not used to saying no, it might seem awkward at first, but just remember that YOU matter just as much as the person you are saying “no” to!

 There are many tough situations that we need to say no to, but don't know how.
-Here are a few ways to say “no” while still being kind:
+Here are the best tips for saying “no” while still being kind.

 Here are a few ways that you can successfully delegate:

 - Ask kids to help around the house – check out this list of chores kids can do by age!

 - Enlist your family to help with dinner each night.